-All in-person trainings and academies have been cancelled through the end of April.
+All in-person trainings and academies have been suspended indefinitely.

 The Authority has long provided training to members as a way to support professional training and development, and believes training plays an important role in supporting risk management and good governance of members.
 For this reason, the majority of training opportunities are provided to members at no additional cost to the member.
 Members are encouraged to take advantage of training in furtherance of creating a healthy, knowledgeable, and safe workforce.
 Ultimately, this means that training is essential in reducing claims experienced by the pool.